polterguy/lizzie/docs/introduction.md

 from a function, to a string, or a number of some sort - Or the return value from a bound C# method, allowing you to create complex objects and handle these within your Lizzie code.

+**FYI** - In the next examples, we will only include the Lizzie code - So keep the above C# console program around, and simply replace its Lizzie code, to try out the following examples.

 #### What's with the funny '@' symbol?